GraysonCAdams/amex-ynab-import/README.md

 You must supply the variables below.
 The budget ID can be found when logged into YNAB in your URL bar, and for the token you will need to create a YNAB API token.
 IMAP information is for the OTP flow, **and you will need to make sure email is enabled for your OTP options on your AMEX account**.

+You can put this in a `.env` file or supply as environment variables normally.

 ```
 API_TOKEN=ynabapitokenhere
 BUDGET_ID=123123-0b123-12a1-1a23-123b1a234a